spiffe/helm-charts-hardened/examples/tornjak/keycloak/README.md

 Run following commands from your shell, if you run with different values your namespace might differ.
 Consult the install notes printed when running above `helm upgrade` command in that case.

-Since `port-forward` is a blocking command, execute them in three different consoles (one for backend, one for frontend and one for auth):
+Since `port-forward` is a blocking command, execute them in three different consoles (one for backend, one for frontend and one for auth that you already started in the previous step):

 ```shell
 # Start a backend Service (Terminal 1)